LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 .. code-block:: bash

-    code ~/.bashrc
+    nano ~/.bashrc

-2. Scroll to the bottom of the script, here you should see the following lines:
+2. Scroll to the bottom of the script using ``▼``, here you should see the following lines:

 .. code-block:: bash